What is Blepharitis?

 Do not forget however that blepharitis is often associated with dry eyes and artificial tears may also help.

-More severe forms of blepharitis can benifit from a short course of antibiotic tablets such as Azithromycin at a dosage of 500mg for one day then 250mg for 3 days and a short course of combined antibiotic and steroid ointment called Maxitrol that is applied to the lid margins twice a day for 2 weeks.
-Sometimes a short course of steroid drops can also help more severe forms of blepharitis.
+More severe forms of blepharitis can benefit from a short course of antibiotic tablets such as Azithromycin and or use of preservative free steroid drops and ointment.
 This type of treatment for severe blepharitis needs supervision by an eye doctor.

 Problems we can help with